 Let me start by saying this – using the device itself is easy.

 All brands provide illustrated step-by-step instructions so you can’t really go wrong regardless of the type of diffuser you buy.

 However, there’s more to using a diffuser than just the basic how-to instructions.

-It’s important to dig a little deeper into how to use your essential oil diffuser correctly to get the maximum benefits from the essential oil you add to your device.
+It’s important to dig a little deeper into how to use your essential oil diffuser the right way.
+This will help you get the maximum benefits of the oil you add to your device while avoiding any mishaps.